• Skip to primary navigation

 Make Your Own OxyClean – Clean Up Spots the DIY Way

-Modified: Jun 10, 2015 by Vanessa Goodpaster-Beaty · This post may contain affiliate links · 5 Comments
+Modified: Aug 11, 2025 by Vanessa Goodpaster-Beaty · This post may contain affiliate links · 5 Comments

 Can you really make your own OxyClean?
-Why, yes you can and we have a fabulously frugal recipe for you.
-OxyClean is great as a pretreatment for stains and soils but just like anything else, it is either expensive or filled with chemicals that you just don’t want to use in your home.
+Why, yes, you can, and we have a fabulously frugal recipe for you.
+OxyClean is great as a pretreatment for stains and soils, but just like anything else, it is either expensive or filled with chemicals that you just don’t want to use in your home.

-Note that this is a liquid recipe so you can mix it in a spray bottle and then use it to pretreat stains or just anywhere that you would normally use OxyClean.
+Note that this is a liquid recipe, so you can mix it in a spray bottle and then use it to pretreat stains or just anywhere that you would normally use OxyClean.

-You can find washing soda at most grocery stores and stores like Wal-Mart or again, you can just use baking soda if you prefer.
+You can find washing soda at most grocery stores and stores like Walmart, or again, you can just use baking soda if you prefer.

 More Home